enriconicoletti/tr-test/README.md

   }
 }
 ```
-In order to debug this issue and to see if the problem is in the communication _web->elk_ or in the elk container itself, you can create a fake log entry like this:
+In order to debug this issue and to see if the problem is in the communication _web->elk_ or in the elk container itself, you can create a fake log entry this way:
 ```
 # Connect to elk container and run
 /opt/logstash/bin/logstash --path.data /tmp/logstash/data \